Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Abstract

 \section{Abstract}

-Inter-robot transfer of training data is a little explored topic in learning and vision-based robot control.
-Thus, we propose a transfer method from a robot with a lower Degree-of-Freedom (DoF) action to one with a higher DoF utilizing an omnidirectional camera.
+Inter-robot transfer of training data is a little explored topic in learning- and vision-based robot control.
+Here we propose a transfer method from a robot with a lower Degree-of-Freedom (DoF) to one with a higher DoF utilizing the omnidirectional camera image.
 The virtual rotation of the robot camera enables data augmentation in this transfer learning process.
-In this study, a vision-based control policy for a 6-DoF robot was trained using a dataset collected by a differential wheeled ground robot with only three DoFs.
-Towards application of robotic manipulations, we also demonstrate a control system of a 6-DoF arm robot using multiple policies with different fields of view to enable object reaching tasks.
+As an experimental demonstration, a vision-based control policy for a 6-DoF robot is trained using a dataset collected by a wheeled ground robot with only three DoFs.
+Towards the application of robotic manipulations, we also demonstrate a control system of a 6-DoF arm robot using multiple policies with different fields of view to enable object reaching tasks.